orisai/scheduler/docs/README.md

 `bin/console scheduler:worker`

-- requires `pcntl_*` function to be enabled
+- requires [pcntl_*](https://www.php.net/manual/en/book.pcntl.php) functions to be enabled
-- if your executable script is not `bin/console`, specify it:
+- if your executable script is not `bin/console` or if you are using multiple scheduler setups, specify the executable:
 	- via `your/console scheduler:worker -e=your/console`
 	- or via constructor parameter `new WorkerCommand(executable: 'your/console')`